-Newsflash!
-No, for real.
 The original breton stripe had 21 stripes, one for each of Napoleon’s victories.
-Told ya.

-If we are to start talking about the French cuisine now, over the wine I have been looking at, we might as well wrap it all up here and forget about everything and just enjoy the moment.
+If we were to talk about the French cuisine over the wine I have been looking at, we might as well wrap it all up, forget about everything and just enjoy the moment.
 Just as authentic (

-dramatic artistic) French women do.
+dramatic artistic) as French women do.
 And French men, too.
-Thanks to Because of their French women.
-They all forget about anything else and just live.
+Thanks to Because of women.

 Now I am drinking the wine to that.
 Not just looking.
 And if it actually is “before noon” when you read this, then you totally get me and my point.